JeffZC/pose-editor/README.md

 ## Key Features

-- **Easy Video Navigation**: Browse through video frames with intuitive playback controls
+- **Easy Video Navigation**: Browse through video frames with intuitive playback controls.
-- **Interactive Pose Editing**: Click and drag keypoints directly on the video frame
+- **Interactive Pose Editing**: Click and drag keypoints directly on the video frame.
-- **Black and White Toggle**: Switch between color and grayscale modes for better visibility
+- **Black and White Toggle**: Switch between color and grayscale modes for better visibility.
-- **Precise Coordinate Control**: Manually enter exact coordinates for perfect positioning
+- **Precise Coordinate Control**: Manually enter exact coordinates for perfect positioning.
-- **Dynamic Zoom**: Zoom in for detailed edits and zoom out for full context
+- **Dynamic Zoom**: Zoom in for detailed edits and zoom out for full context.
-- **Simple File Management**: Load videos, import existing pose data, and save your edited work with ease
+- **Simple File Management**: Load videos, import existing pose data, and save your edited work with ease.

 ## Perfect For